blockmason/ecommerce-workshop/README.md

 ## This workshop entails a bunch of tutorials:

 ### Tutorial 1 - Setup with Link and GoChain
-### Tutorial 2 - Using Link APIs with Simple Smart Contract and LPN
+### Tutorial 2 - Deploy Simple Smart Contract to a Public Blockchain
-### Tutorial 3 - Deploy & Interact Simple Smart Contract on GoChain
+### Tutorial 3 - Interact with Smart Contract using Link SDKs
-### Tutorial 4 - Ecommerce store setup
+### Tutorial 4 - Microservices setup
-### Tutorial 5 - Microservices setup
+### Tutorial 5 - Ecommerce store setup
-### Tutorial 6 - Running it all together